-Metabolic and Genetic Diseases: Metabolic liver diseases collectively account for 28-36% of cases of PALF (141, 142).
+Metabolic and Genetic Diseases

+Metabolic liver diseases collectively account for 28-36% of cases of PALF (139,140).
 Common culprits are galactosemia, tyrosinemia, Niemann-Pick type C, mitochondrial hepatopathies, and urea cycle defects in infants and young children and Wilson's disease in older children.
 Family history of consanguinity, recurrent abortions and sibling deaths, and patient history of diarrhea, vomiting, failure to thrive or developmental delay, all adds to the index of suspicion.
-Accurate diagnosis and timely therapeutic intervention can be life-saving (143).
+Accurate diagnosis and timely therapeutic intervention can be life-saving (141).

+Wilson disease

-Wilson's disease: Wilson's disease (WD) is the most common metabolic condition associated with PALF in children over five years of age and is typically fatal without LT (13).
-The presence of Coombs-negative hemolytic anemia, hyperbilirubinemia, low serum ceruloplasmin, marked elevation of serum copper > 200 microg/dL, and a normal or low serum alkaline phosphatase should raise the concern about WD.
-Among patients presenting with acute liver failure, Kayser-Fleischer rings are present in approximately half.
-Elevated copper content (above 250 mcg/g dry weight liver) remains the gold standard for diagnosis when feasible (144).
-Plasma exchange, continuous hemodiafiltration, Zinc, and copper chelation therapy have been employed in patients with Wilson disease presenting with ALF and stage I to II hepatic encephalopathy, while pursuing a liver transplant evaluation with some success (145).
+Wilson disease (WD) is the most common metabolic condition associated with PALF in children over five years of age and is typically fatal without LT (13).
+The presence of Coombs-negative hemolytic anemia, hyperbilirubinemia, low serum ceruloplasmin, marked elevation of serum copper >200 μ g/dL, and a normal or low serum alkaline phosphatase should raise the concern about WD.
+Among patients presenting with acute liver failure, Kayser- Fleischer rings are present in approximately half.
+Elevated copper content (>250 mcg/g dry weight liver) remains the gold standard for diagnosis when feasible (142).
+Plasma exchange, continuous hemodiafiltration, zinc, and copper chelation therapy have been employed in patients with WD presenting with ALF and stage I to II hepatic encephalopathy, while pursuing a liver transplant evaluation with some success (143).

+Tyrosinemia

-Tyrosinemia: Hereditary tyrosinemia (HT) type 1 is an autosomal recessive disease caused by a deficiency of fumarylacetoacetate hydrolase (FAH), the last enzyme of the tyrosine catabolic pathway.
-The acute form of the disease is characterized by an early onset of PALF with profound coagulopathy and normal or near-normal serum aminotransferase levels (142, 146).
+Hereditary tyrosinemia (HT) type 1 is an autosomal recessive disease caused by a deficiency of fumarylacetoacetate hydrolase (FAH), the last enzyme of the tyrosine catabolic pathway.
+The acute form of the disease is characterized by an early onset of PALF with profound coagulopathy and normal or near-normal serum aminotransferase levels (140,144).
 HT1 often presents in association with gram-negative sepsis.
-Tyrosinemia is included in the newborn screen, and early identification with initiation of nitisinone and dietary modifications have improved outcomes (147, 148).
+Tyrosinemia is included in the newborn screen, and early identification with initiation of nitisinone and dietary modifications have improved outcomes (145,146).